 A deep neural network provides state-of-the-art accuracy in many tasks, from object detection to speech recognition.
 They can learn automatically, without predefined knowledge explicitly coded by the programmers.

-The neural network repeats these two phases hundreds to thousands of time until it has reached a tolerable level of accuracy.
+The neural network repeats these two phases hundreds to thousands of times until it has reached a tolerable level of accuracy.
 The repeat of this two-phase is called an iteration.

-To give an example, take a look at the motion below, the model is trying to learn how to dance.
+To give a Deep learning example, take a look at the motion below, the model is trying to learn how to dance.
 After 10 minutes of training, the model does not know how to dance, and it looks like a scribble.

 After 48 hours of learning, the computer masters the art of dancing.

 Shallow neural network: The Shallow neural network has only one hidden layer between the input and output.